 Mechanical Engineering, B.S.

 New York Institute of Technology offers courses leading to the Bachelor of Science in Mechanical Engineering at the Long Island campus.
-This program was initially implemented at the university in 1982, and first accredited in 1986 by the Engineering Accreditation Commission of ABET.
 Students have the option of selecting a concentration of courses in aerospace engineering in the mechanical engineering option.

 The primary objectives of the mechanical engineering curriculum (as written in the college catalog and on the department’s website) are to produce versatile engineering graduates capable of growth within the industry or prepared to pursue advanced studies.
 The objectives listed below reflect New York Tech’s overall mission: career-oriented education to prepare students for successful careers in an information-age society and applications-oriented research, expanding the knowledge base of society, and contributing to economic development of the region, state, and nation.